 How do I change the address for where my diploma should be mailed?

 Graduation applications cannot be updated by a student once they are submitted.
-Contact the Registrar’s Office (regis@ecu.edu) for any updates that need to be made to the graduation application, including the address to where a diploma or certificate should be mailed.
+Contact the Graduation Services department (grad@ecu.edu) for any updates that need to be made to the graduation application, including the address to where a diploma or certificate should be mailed.